In this Article

 Nutritional Value of Pumpkins

 Pumpkins are highly nutritious and a great source of essential Vitamins, like Vitamin A, Vitamin B-6, Vitamin C and minerals like iron and zinc.
-They are packed with antioxidants too!
+They are packed with antioxidants too.
 Pumpkin seeds also offer immense health benefits to a pregnant woman.
-Pumpkin seeds too are packed with vitamins, minerals, proteins, and omega-3 fatty acids.
-100 grams of pumpkin has approximately 26 calories and contains no cholesterol or saturated fats.
+They are packed with vitamins, minerals, proteins, and omega-3 fatty acids.
+100 grams of pumpkin has approximately 26 calories and almost no cholesterol or saturated fats.
 It’s a wonderous fruit for pregnant women!